CanoVerst/CanoVerst.github.io/_pages/about.md

 Bio
 ======
-**Zheng Wang** is a 2nd year PhD student at the Department of Computer Science, UC Santa Barbara, starting from 2021.
-He got his B.E. from the Department of Computer Science, Tongji University.
-At UCSB, Zheng is working with Prof <a href="https://sites.cs.ucsb.edu/~yufeiding/">Yufei Ding</a>.
-Zheng's research interests include high-performance computing and end-to-end optimization for deep learning.
+**Yunfeng Li** is a 3nd year PhD student at the Department of Electronic and Information Engeneering @ SZU; Research Assistant at the Department of Electronic and Electricity Engeneering @ HKU; Research Scholar at the Department of Computer Science, UC Santa Barbara.
+Starting from 2019.
+He got his B.E. from Jiangxi Normal University.
+At UCSB, Yunfeng is working with Prof <a href="https://sites.cs.ucsb.edu/~yufeiding/">Yufei Ding</a>.
+Yunfeng's research interests include high-performance computing, Federated Learning, Quamtum Computing and end-to-end optimization for deep learning.

 Below are some of his recent projects:
+* Cyber Security detection based on Ensemble Learning.
+* Privacy Protection based on Federated Learning.
+* Photovoltaic Power Forecasting With a Hybrid Deep Learning.
 * System design for Deep Learning Recommendation Model (DLRM).
-* Neural network verification acceleration.
-* Zero-Knowledge Proofs for Neural Networks.

 <br />